lessworks/translation/rules/index.md

 * The Product Owner shouldn’t work alone on Product Backlog refinement; she is supported by the multiple Teams working directly with customers/users and other stakeholders.
 * All prioritization goes through the Product Owner, but clarification is as much as possible directly between the Teams and customer/users and other stakeholders.
 * The definition of product should be as broad and end-user/customer centric as is practical.
 Over time, the definition of product might expand.
 Broader definitions are preferred.
-* One Definition of Done for the whole product common for all teams.
+* One Definition of Done for the whole product, common for all teams.
 * Each team can have their own stronger Definition of Done by expanding the common one.
 * The perfection goal is to improve the Definition of Done so that it results in a shippable product each Sprint (or even more frequently).